Quitting Smokeless Tobacco

 How can you quit?

 Having a plan and using medicines can help you quit.
 A quit plan helps you plan ahead.
-Before you quit, you identify the things that are likely to trigger tobacco use and how you'll manage them.
+Before you quit, you identify the things that are likely to trigger tobacco use and plan how you'll manage them.
 You also think about what you need for support.
-Your doctor can suggest medicines to try.
+Your doctor can suggest medicines to help.

 One important part of quitting tobacco is getting help from people around you.
 Your doctor, family, friends, and community groups all can help you.
 Support comes in many forms.
 It can include positive words and actions, helpful tips, and gentle reminders to stay on track.